The best places to live in Paris

 Suburban life in Paris

 While the 9th arrondissement isn't full of the typical attractions, expats will get a real insight into Parisian life.
 It may not be as charming as other parts of the city, but there's a good choice of apartments in this residential area.
-The Opera and the Galeries-Lafayette department store on one end and the edge of Montmartre on the other, this neighbourhood is a great base when it comes to exploring Paris.
+With the Opera and the Galeries-Lafayette department store on one end, and the edge of Montmartre on the other, this neighbourhood is a great base when it comes to exploring Paris.
 The 9th arrondissement is also home to authentic Parisian cafés and bars, so residents won't need to travel too far for entertainment.